This is the featured image of the Blending Your Hi-Hat Pattern With The Width Trick blog article.

 ~Full mix - Without Additional Hi-Hat Sequence

-The drum sequence sounds good, and it already includes the main hi-hat sequence.
-However, there is some room to add another hi-hat pattern on which we could experiment with width and other parameters.
-All this in order to spice the groove up.
+The drum sequence sounds good and already includes the main hi-hat sequence.
+However, there is room to add another hi-hat pattern to experiment with width and other parameters.
+All this is in order to spice the groove up.

-Let’s start by selecting some hi-hat samples and building a simple pattern.
-Here is how that sounds solo and in the context of the full mix.
+Let's start by selecting some hi-hat samples and building a simple pattern.
+Here is how that sounds solo and in the context of the whole mix.

 New hi-hat pattern